-I study the political ecology of food and agriculture in Postsocialist Europe with particular interest in policy narratives, science and technology studies, food and intellectual property law, historical ecology, and sensuous ethnography.
+My primary work is in the political ecology of food and agriculture in Postsocialist Europe with particular interest in policy narratives, science and technology studies, food and intellectual property law, historical ecology, and sensuous ethnography.

 More broadly, I am interested in the anthropology of the senses, science and technology studies, alternative food systems, and historical ecology.
 I have always been compelled by the ways in which food—as both social and ecological material—can have powerfully subversive qualities: as assertion of identity, as a weapon, or as a historical, cultural, and geographical claim.
 Following this, I am intrigued by the framing of taste (the affective/experiential side of food) as a political-ecological act.

 International Interdisciplinary Summer School: Political Ecology with Bruno Latour | Forum Scientarium | Tübingen, Germany | Summer 2017